snoms/FinalProject/REPORT.md

 * startMonitoring() -> initiates the geofences, attaching the relevant notifications to be included in the alerts triggered on entering these regions

 ## Changes and Challenges
-- Google maps issues.
+- Google Maps issues.
 Unfortunately Apple's own MapKit does not support transit in the Netherlands, so I chose to use Google Maps, which caused some difficulties.
 - The Google Directions API returns a highly nested JSON array.
 Swift does not play nice with JSON with regards to the handling of optional values and dynamic JSON content, so I used the PXGoogleDirections (PXGD) framework which parses the JSON response into a very large, nested 'routes' object.
 Unfortunately, this framework uses an outdated version of Google Maps.
 - I eventually installed the PXGD framework through CocoaPods because the TA and I could not get the manual installation to work properly.
 This is also where the root error of my project deletion lay, as I had to use a new Xcode project to which I transferred my work by reference only.
 Unknowingly, from that point on I had not been committing my actual work to my Git, and as such when I deleted the old, broken Xcode project folder I cleaned out all my work.
 This has unfortunately forced me to reduce the scope of this project. ![alt text](https://github.com/snoms/FinalProject/blob/master/doc/Remnants_of_a_viewcontroller.png "The result of a file 'recovery' program")
 - Near the end of the project I ran into some difficulty with the SwiftLocation framework.
 I fell back on the native CoreLocation functionality, but this leads to some duplicate location reporting and increased battery usage.
 It should be fixed in future versions.